dapinder-dhillon/the-python-workshop/doc/kata-2/HOW-TO.md

   - Will be able to set up everything needed to run the app’s code with a deterministic build command (`pipenv install and run`).
 - Declare dependencies via a declaration manifest. :white_check_mark:
   - Pipfile
-- Dependency specification is applied uniformly to both production and development.  :white_check_mark:
+- Dependency specification gets applied uniformly to both production and development.  :white_check_mark: